Securely syncing millions of events

 Secure Access to your Calendars

-OneCal connects to Google using secure OAuth connections such that we never see or store users Google passwords.
+OneCal connects to your calendars using secure OAuth2 connections such that we never see or store passwords.
 You can revoke the access at any time.

 Minimum Permissions Required